AdobeDocs/graphql-mesh-gateway/src/pages/gateway/source-handlers.md

 <InlineAlert variant="info" slots="text"/>

 When using a Swagger schema, API Mesh can only access `application/json` content from the Swagger API definition.
-API Mesh does not accept a `/` or a wildcard (`**`) as a content type.
+API Mesh does not accept a wildcard (`*/*`) as a content type.

 ```json
 {